 Yes, some patients do report side effects that are usually temporary.
 These may include:

 Dry mouth, increased saliva flow, facial/jaw discomfort, bite changes on waking, nausea, choking sensations and unpleasant tastes have all been reported as possible temporary side effects.

-In the longer term permanent bite changes can occur: these may require treatment but this is unusual.
-In most patients the change will not affect appearance or function.
+In the longer term, permanent bite changes can occur: these may require treatment but this is unusual.
+In most patients, the change will not affect appearance or function.

 The appliance works by mechanically altering the jaw position.
 It does not change the individual’s likelihood of snoring without it, therefore it is a long-term therapy and the appliance will need to be replaced at intervals.
 Annual reviews will ensure the appliance remains effective and dental health is maintained.
-Recurrence of snoring or and increase in daytime sleepiness will need prompt attention.
+Recurrence of snoring or an increase in daytime sleepiness will need prompt attention.

 Why should I stop snoring?

 All sleep studies have shown that the lack of sleep caused by snoring and OSA has wide-reaching effects including daytime sleepiness (at work and while driving), poor motivation, higher stress levels, and lack of energy for the snorer AND the snorer’s sleep partner.